rangamboa/tech-blog/README.md

 ## Testing

 Testing of code was conducted mostly in the browser.
 I am currently having a lot of trouble seeding the database to even run tests on it so not much is displayed at this time.
-I've been trying to break down and walk through the code but it is a slow process.
+I've been trying to break down, rebuild and walk through the code but it is a slow process.

 ## Questions